AI Research & Writing Lab

 Generative Text

-How do we establish writing processes that utilize AI tools in support of learning?
+How do we establish writing processes that utilize generative AI in support of learning rather than replacing it?

 IMPACTS